rte-antares-rpackage/manipulateWidget/README.md

 ![An example of output of manipulateWidget](vignettes/example-kmeans.gif)

 The package also provides the `combineWidgets` function to easily combine multiple interactive charts in a single view.
-Of course both functions can be used together: here is a more complex example that uses packages `dygraphs` and `plot_ly`.
+Of course both functions can be used together.
+Here is the code to generate the UI in the first animation.

 ``` r
 myPlotFun <- function(distribution, range, title) {